DrewMeyers12/minecraft-server-network/README.md

 Redis is used to maintain information about available backend servers and allow services to discover each other without requiring every server to be manually configured.

-### Distributed Communication
+### Communication

-Multiple independent Minecraft servers need to exchange information and coordinate player activity.
+Multiple Minecraft servers need to exchange information and coordinate player activity.

 The architecture separates persistent data from temporary state and inter-service communication, using MySQL for persistent storage and Redis for fast distributed communication.